Hunt 37: Paramina Run

 Trickster - Rank V

 You can pick up this Hunt as soon as your party has reached Mt Bur-Omisace for the first time.
-It can be a little difficult to complete the hunt this early though due in part to Trickster’s multi-phased fight, but having Larsa in your party can make it somewhat easier.
+It can be a little difficult to complete the hunt this early, mostly due to Trickster’s multi-phased fight, but having Larsa in your party can make it somewhat easier.
 The easiest time to complete it is after you reach the Phon Coast.